gabystern/3d-transforms/README.md

 ## 3d-transforms
-A JavaScript application that lets you view all sides and move around a 3D mattress.
+A JavaScript application that lets you interact with and view all sides of a 3D mattress.

 To install the application and run it in your local environment: